milos vs sifnos

 Winner: Sifnos for variety, Milos for uniqueness

 Sifnos concentrates accommodation around three main areas, making choices clearer.
 Apollonia, the capital, puts you in the heart of the island's social scene with easy access to restaurants and bars – expect €80-120 per night for boutique hotels like Elies Resorts.
 Plathys Gialos offers beachfront hotels perfect for families, with options from €60-150 per night.
-Artemonas provides the most upscale options, including the luxury Verina Astra with infinity pools and sunset views for €180-300 per night.
+Artemonas provides the most upscale options, including the luxury Verina Astra with infinity pools and sunset views for €180-300 per nigh

 Milos spreads accommodation across multiple coastal villages, each with distinct personalities.
 Adamas offers the most services and restaurants, with mid-range hotels averaging €70-140 per night.
 Klima provides those Instagram-famous colorful houses, some converted into unique accommodations for €90-180 per night.
 Pollonia appeals to couples with boutique hotels like Kapetan Tasos Suites offering sea views for €120-200 per night.